JesterMalone/udacity-linux-server-configuration/README.md

 as authorized redirect URI.
 - Download the corresponding JSON file, open it et copy the contents.
 - Open `/var/www/catalog/catalog/client_secrets.json` and paste the previous contents into the this file.
-- Replace the client ID to line 25 of the `templates/login.html` file in the project directory.
+- Replace the client ID of the `templates/login.html` file in the project directory.

 ### Step 6: Install the virtual environment and dependencies